toextendmylimits/LeetCode/000-tree-dfs-bfs.md

    ***Time complexity*** is O(N) as all nodes are visited once
    ***Space complexity*** is O(logN) for recursion call stack as the tree is balanced
 1. [109.
 Convert Sorted List to Binary Search Tree](https://leetcode.com/problems/convert-sorted-list-to-binary-search-tree)
+   Key observation is: We know that the leftmost element in the inorder traversal has to be the head of our given linked list.
+Similarly, the next element in the inorder traversal will be the second element in the linked list and so on.
+This is made possible because the initial list given to us is sorted in ascending order.

    Approach 1 Convert the linked list to a array of values, and then build recursively
    Approach 2 Have a global variable point to head of linked list, and then do an inorder travesal recursively
    <details>